DSC-FPTU-HCMC/HandsOnLab-AutomateAngularApplicationDeploymentWithJenkins/README.md

 After restarting, navigate to `Manage Jenkins -> Global Tool Configuration` and look for the `NodeJS`
 - Install the NodeJS version that you need and click save

+Build manually again
+- At this step the pipeline will be failed at the `Deploy` state
+- You need to install Google OAuth Credentials and GCloud SDK plugins
+- And add GCP Credential to enable Jenkins deploy our application to Google App Engine

 ## Install Google OAuth Credentials and GCloud SDK plugins for Jenkins
 - Goto `Manage Jenkins > Manage Plugins`, then click on `Available tab